zcemycl/amazon-openvpn-ddns-terraform/README.md

     - Have clients use specific DNS Servers -- YES : Primary 10.1.0.2
     - YES using NAT.
     - VERY IMPORTANT -- Specify the private subnets to which all clients should be given access (one per line).
+    - VERY IMPORTANT -- Specify the network address to which does not conflict with any CIDR.
+For example, API on 10.1.16.0/21, avoid using 10.1.16.0 because it will make the openvpn unreachable to API.

 ```mermaid
 sequenceDiagram